TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 - [Useful Commands](#useful-commands)
 ## Introduction
 Time-series data often exhibit complex, non-stationary patterns that pose challenges for modeling and compression.
-Autoencoders (AEs) have long been used for unsupervised learning of low-dimensional representations (embeddings) of data (Hinton, 2006).
+Autoencoders (AEs) have long been used for unsupervised learning of low-dimensional representations (embeddings) of data (Hinton, Salakhutdinov; 2006).
 A classical AE is typically trained to reconstruct its input after compressing it through a low-dimensional “bottleneck” layer in order to capture the most salient features of the input distribution.
 In the autoregressive (AR) version, the same model architecture takes the current state as input and is trained to predict the next state of a time series, effectively learning to compress the underlying temporal dynamics.

-Quantum equivalents have also emerged (Romero, Olsen, Aspuru-Guzik 2017), exploiting quantum superposition and entanglement to achieve more efficient compression or to learn patterns inaccessible to classical networks.
+Quantum equivalents have also emerged (Romero, Olsen, Aspuru-Guzik; 2017), exploiting quantum superposition and entanglement to achieve more efficient compression or to learn patterns inaccessible to classical networks.
 In principle, quantum models can represent certain complex transformations with fewer parameters or different capacities than classical neural networks, although their training dynamics can differ significantly due to quantum effects (e.g., interference, measurement noise).
 This raises questions about how quantum vs. classical AE architectures compare when applied to learning compression of non-stationary time-series.